Do you have plans to paint a room or two?

 How long should I ventilate a room after painting?

-Professional contractors, like the ones at El Gato Painting Services, are familiar with all the paints with fumes that won’t stay long.
+No one “Nose” proper painting and ventilation practices better than the professionals at El Gato Painting.
+We are familiar with all the paints and will be sure the fumes won’t stay long.

 Get a free quotation today!

 El Gato Painting has the knowledge, track record, and reputation to do your project right.
 The first time.

 Topics we will discuss with you before you hire us.

 - We’ll furnish you with our complete list of satisfied customers.

 - Agree with you in writing on price and responsibilities.

 - Be sure you get our best warranty for the work.